 - You don’t need a lot of money to have a great time in London.
 Most museums have free admission and there are many free lectures and concerts.
 Many museums organise Lates in the evenings, the Science museum Lates are really interesting.
 Especially in nice weather the parks are wonderful.
 If you like to read a book in the park, getting a membership card at your local library is useful as well.
 There are a number of different markets in London, food markets as well as vintage markets.
 To name only a few: Camden Lock Market, Borough Food Market, Columbia Road Flower Market, Brick Lane Market, Portobello Road Market and many more.
 You can easily find out about them on the internet.

 - If going to the cinema is more your thing, it’s possible to go to the cinema for five pounds!
-Watch out for special offers, bring your student card, go on Mondays or Tuesday, go to cinemas outside the city centre or, if you’re under 25, the RichMix cinema in Shoreditch might be something for you.
+Cineplex in Peckham always has tickets for £4,99 or Vue has the Super-Monday with a voucher from the website.
+Bring your student card and go to cinemas outside the city centre or, if you’re under 25, the RichMix cinema in Shoreditch might be something for you.
 During the summer there are open-air cinemas in many parks.

 - London is a city of theatre and even if you are on a budget, you can still go!
 Look in your area for pub theatre, check the box offices and online for cheap tickets and get your tickets for Shakespeare’s globe!
 You can see one of the classics for as little as £5!

 - Every single day there are hundreds of concerts happening all over London!
 Getting an app like Songkick will help you to find the right one for you!
 Aside from that, SofarSounds offer secret concerts with up-and-coming artists in private homes.

 - Even if you’re already a volunteer, volunteering is a great way to meet knew people and practice your English.
 Ask your local charity shop if they need help, start at organisations like SofarSounds or museums.